jalsarraf0/ai-chat-cli/docs/codex/addons/always-online.md

 ---
 ## \▍0.
 Internet Access Policy \ud83d\udca1
+Our self-hosted runners ship with **pre-baked, version-locked binaries** (see \u00a7 2).
+Internet access is **permitted only to fetch artifacts that are absent or stale**.
+Follow this hierarchy:
 1. **Assume continuous Internet connectivity** in all scripts, helper tools and CI jobs.
 2. Missing / outdated Go deps \u2192 run: